My Secret Bully

 Chester Raccoon and the Big Bad Bully

 Chester Raccoon has a loving mother who helps him handle difficult situations with a tender heart.
 In this story, Chester and his friends are having trouble with a bully at school.
 Rather than fixing the problem for him, Chester's mother tells him a valuable story.
 She shares a tale about a group of forest animals who lived among a pile of smooth stones, except for one single sharp rock that hurt their feet.
 Rather than toss the rock aside, the animals worked together to soften its edges.
 So Chester applies the moral of this story to his real life dilemma by inviting the bully to join in and play.
-A wonderful message about how to transform bullies through kindness, forgiveness, and inclusion.
+A wonderful message about how to transform others through kindness, forgiveness, and inclusion.

 Lunch Box Bully